 Body image encompasses attributes and aspects such as:

-• Weight and Body Mass Index (BMI): Body image can be influenced by perceptions of weight and BMI.
-Individuals may then view themselves as underweight, overweight, or of a desired weight range.
+- Weight and Body Mass Index (BMI): Body image can be influenced by perceptions of weight and BMI.
+Individuals may then view themselves as underweight, of higher weight, or of a desired weight range.

 … body image in relation to cognition and emotions: